microsoft/proxy/docs/PRO_DEF_REFL_ACCESSOR.md

 ## Notes

-When authoring a reflector type, it is recommended to define an accessor template with `PRO_DEF_REFL_AS_MEM_ACCESSOR` in its body.
+When authoring a reflector type, it is recommended to define an accessor template with `PRO_DEF_REFL_ACCESSOR` in its body.
 However, this is not required, and users may implement their own accessors (e.g. providing accessibility via an operator) on demand.

 ## Example